 Lidie C. Davidson Hall, in the center of the campus, is the main building of the Seminary.
 This three story brick building houses the administration offices as well as some classrooms and faculty offices.
 The newly remodeled facilities for the Departments of Christian Education and Practical Theology are situated on the third floor.
-The dining hall for the single students is provided in the basement of this building.
+The dining hall for the single students is located in this building.